HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 4. Connect the **Developer tools** app.
 5. Open the app and inject a test order.

-Verify that the order was received by the webhook in Make.com:
+Verify that the order was received by the webhook:

 1. Open Make.com.
 2. Click **Webhooks**.